 Last year, Placko was one of the commissioners who spent $443.93 more than her annual discretionary allowance was budgeted for and attended events and galas on the taxpayer’s dime around the county.

 Placko refused to consider giving up her $700 monthly car allowance when asked to vote on the item.
 She also voted against the wishes of her residents by moving forward on a golf course maintenance building behind their homes.

 Placko has the advantage of name recognition which may help her win reelection.

 To Run For Office:

-Residents who want to run must live in the district they are running, except for mayor – an at-large seat.
-Qualifying begins at noon on June 18, 2018 and ends at noon on June 22, 2018.
+Residents who want to run must live in the district, except for the mayor – an at-large seat.
+Qualifying begins at noon on June 18, 2018, and ends at noon on June 22, 2018.
 For more information on running, contact Tamarac City Clerk Pat.Teufel@tamarac.org.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsSeptember 23, 2023Grace and Kona Need Forever Homes at the Humane Society of Broward County

 - NewsSeptember 14, 2023Broward Gym-goers Go From From Cardio to Car-Theft